Debmar-Mercury

 Debmar-Mercury, LLC is a television syndication company.
-A wholly owned subsidiary of Lionsgate Studios, it was formed from a merger of Debmar Studios and Mercury Entertainment in 2005.
+A wholly-owned subsidiary of Lionsgate Television, it was formed from a merger of Debmar Studios and Mercury Entertainment in 2005.

 History

 Debmar Studios

-Debmar-Mercury's history begins on October 31, 1993, when Mort Marcus founded Debmar Studios (named for his wife Debbie), with financial backing from The Walt Disney Company (where he had worked as senior vice president of sales at its Buena Vista Television syndication arm).
+Debmar-Mercury's history begins on October 31, 1993, when Mort Marcus founded Debmar Studios (named for his wife, Debbie's, first name & his own last name), with financial backing from The Walt Disney Company (where he had worked as senior vice president of sales at its Buena Vista Television syndication arm).
 Debmar signed a deal with CBS to distribute a handful of films and specials, such as My Fair Lady, Gunsmoke telefilms, the first two feature length Peanuts films (A Boy Named Charlie Brown and Snoopy Come Home) and some Dr. Seuss/DFE animated specials.

+The company also planned to distribute a court show called I Accuse (produced by Mark Goodson Productions and co-distributed by Viacom Enterprises), which never materialized.
+As well as distributing syndicated reruns of Supermarket Sweep, which Debmar acquired distribution rights to from Al Howard Productions, the series was distributed to stations by ITC Entertainment.

-The first iteration was folded into Buena Vista Television after Mort Marcus became president of its syndication arm.
+The first iteration was folded into Buena Vista Television on August 15, 1994 after Marcus became president of its syndication arm.

-The company was revived in 2002 after its founder Mort Marcus, leaving Miramax Television, with its first rights picked up being that of the animated sitcom South Park for off-net syndication, in association with Mercury Entertainment.
+The company was revived in 2002 after Marcus left Miramax Television, with its first rights picked up being that of the animated sitcom South Park for off-net syndication, in association with Mercury Entertainment.
 Tribune Entertainment was then attached as South Park's advertising sales agent in 2004.
 This was followed by the syndicated launch of Farscape, in association with Mercury Entertainment in 2004.